hypothesis/onboarding/.github/ISSUE_TEMPLATE/05_dependabot.md

 ---
 name: 05.
 Handle your first batch of Dependabot PRs
-about: Tasks for a new engineer to handle their first batch of Dependabot pull requests
+about: Review your first batch of Dependabot pull requests and deploy them to production.
 title: Handle your first batch of Dependabot PRs
 labels: ''
 assignees: ''